mu-eric/gouda-bot/README.md

     ```bash
     python bot.py
     ```
-7.  **Interact:** Talk to the bot via Direct Message or by mentioning it in a channel (`@Fromage`, which might still be Gouda Bot unless changed in the Discord Developer Portal).
+7.  **Interact:** Talk to the bot via Direct Message or by mentioning it in a channel (`@Fromage`, which might still be Fromage Bot unless changed in the Discord Developer Portal).

 ## Development